mytutorcode/game-of-tennis-refactoring-kata/README.md

-# Game of Tennis refactoring Kata
+# Game of Tennis Refactoring Kata

+# Situation

+The Wimbledon Tennis Company contracted a freelance software developer to create a tennis scoring application.

+Unfortunately the developer has been stranded on vacation in a remote area with no internet connection.

+The Wimbledon Tennis Company needs the application to be deployed to production as soon as possible!

+You have been hired to evaluate the codebase of this application and make any necessary changes to it.

+The desired outcome of this should be that the application functions and performs well to the specified business rules in production.

+# Business Rules

-This is a working-ish application for a game of Tennis.
+The application uses the standard scoring rules for Tennis.

-The application is built with Spring Boot and provide a single RESTful endpoint to score and report back the score for a given Game of Tennis.

-The application also sends the score of the game to be displayed on a scoreboard seen by the audience.

-The hypothetical scenario that this was implemented by a former developer, you have inherritted this work and now the business is demananding to move this to production.
-Hence, we need to take all the neccessary steps to ensure that this runs and performs well in production.

-## The rules

-As a refresher, here are the scoring rules of Tennis.
-For the sake of simplicity, we are only implementing the scoring for a single game as opposed to a complete set or a match.

 - No points are scored = Love
 - 1 point scored = 15 points